 “Just like online shopping or email, Virtual Care has some inherent privacy and security risks that your health information may be intercepted or unintentionally disclosed.
 We want to make sure you understand this before we proceed.
 In order to improve privacy and confidentiality, you should also take steps to participate in this virtual care encounter in a private setting and should not use an employer’s or someone else’s computer/device as they may be able to access your information.

 If you want more information, please read bellow.
 If it is determined you require a physical exam you may still need to be assessed in person.
 You should also understand that virtual care is not a substitute for attending the Emergency Department if urgent care is needed.
 Are you ok to continue?”

-The more detailed information below is included for your use and must be made available to patients.
 We do our best to make sure that any information you give to us during virtual care visits is private and secure, but no video or audio tools are ever completely secure.
 There is an increased security risk that your health information may be intercepted or disclosed to third parties when using video or audio communications tools.
 To help us keep your information safe and secure, you can:

 - Understand that this method of communication is not secure in the same way as a private appointment in an exam room.

 - Use a private computer/device (i.e., not an employer’s or third party’s computer/device) and a secure internet connection.
 For example, using a personal computer or tablet is more secure than using someone else’s computer, and your access to the Internet on your home network will generally be more secure than an open guest Wi-Fi connection.